Mic Not Found in Google Meet? Here Is How to Fix It

+When this happens, Google Meet cannot detect your microphone, meaning other participants cannot hear you.
 The good news is that most microphone issues in Google Meet are easy to fix.
 In many cases, the problem is related to browser permissions, device settings, or a simple configuration mistake.
-In this guide, we will explore the common reasons behind this issue and walk through practical solutions to fix it.

 Why Google Meet Says "Mic Not Found"